equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

-but think about policy objects as objects where you pass a record object and current session user and you just ask if given user has permission to do something with the object (e.g. `CommentPolicy.new(Comment.last, current_user).can_view?`) if you want to learn more you can check [pundit](https://github.com/elabs/pundit) gem or
+but think about policy objects as objects where you pass a record object and current session user and you just ask if given user has permission to do something with the object (e.g. `CommentPolicy.new(Comment.last, current_user).can_view?`) if you want to learn more you can check [pundit](https://github.com/elabs/pundit) gem.

 Similar way works the "policy scope query objects".
 You pass scope and `current_user` and expect the object to return you limited scope that